FLOSSforScience/FLOSSforScience.github.io/_posts/2018-03-25-season-1-episode-7.markdown

 * More resources about starting and managing open source projects.
 [Link](https://opentechstrategies.com/#resources)

-Listen to this episode here or add our [rss feed](https://flossforscience.github.io/feed.xml) to your favourite podcast application.
+Listen to this episode here or add our [rss feed](https://flossforscience.github.io/feed.xml) to your favorite podcast application.

 You can download this episode as [MP3](https://media.blubrry.com/flossforscience/archive.org/download/FlossforscienceEp007-AGuideToSoftwareLicensesInScience/Ep007FlossForScience.mp3) or [OGG](https://media.blubrry.com/flossforscience/archive.org/download/FlossforscienceEp007-AGuideToSoftwareLicensesInScience/Ep007FlossForScience.ogg).